 Now that you have the sewing complete you will need to snip the seams.

 Snipping the seams will make it easier for them to fray out to get that ragged look you are looking for.

 I snipped about every 1/4 to 1/2 inch, on every seam.
-This is the most time consuming of all the steps.
+This is the most time-consuming of all the steps.

-Wash the quilt
+Step 6: Wash the Quilt